chibitofu/discord-image-bot/README.md

 # discord-image-bot
+Clone the git repo to your local drive
+$ git clone the-git-repo

 Install project npm modules
-npm install
+$ npm install

-* Make sure to add .env file to .gitignore
+* Make sure to add .env file to .gitignore or it will be uploaded to github for everyone to see.
-Create .env file and add your Discord bot token to it. ex. ehco "TOKEN=your-discord-token-goes-here" >> .env
+Create .env file and add your Discord bot token to it. e.g. ehco "TOKEN=your-discord-token-goes-here" >> .env Store anything you want to keep private in the .env file. e.g. imgur albums, api keys,

 Edit config.json to your needs.

-run bot locally using
+Run bot locally using
-node app.js
+(You will need to restart the server to see any changes.) node app.js

+config.json stores any settings or values in one place.
+Optionally add this to .gitignore to keep these private.

-events.json stores event dates and event albums
+events.json stores event dates

 Discord.js guide - https://discordjs.guide/creating-your-bot
 Discord.js Documentation - https://discord.js.org/#/docs/main/stable/general/welcome